-I'm sure you've heard about the importance of the Core work for triathlon performance, but you may not know how to get down to work.
-Keep reading to know the basic exercises to get started in strengthening the core.
+Surely you heard about the importance of Core work for triathlon performanceBut you may not know how to get to work.
+Read on for the basic exercises to get started in core strengthening.

-- Begins holding each exercise until you see that you can not maintain the technique of execution correctly, that is to say, do not endure at the expense of compensatory positions due to fatigue.
+- Begins holding each exercise until you see you can't keep the technique of execution correctly, that is, do not hold out at the cost of compensatory positions due to fatigue.

 - More is not better.
-A Intermediate duration of 30 up to 45 seconds It will be enough.
-When you have achieved this, new challenges will come with less support, movement or unstable surfaces.
+A intermediate duration from 30 to 45 seconds It will be enough.
+When you have accomplished this, new challenges will come with less support, movement or unstable surfaces.

-- Activate transverse and the pelvic floor.
-To do this, perform a movement similar to when you can not comfortably close a trouser (active transverse) while simulating a containment and elevation of sphincters (activation of pelvic floor).
+- Activate transverse and pelvic floor.
+To do this, perform a movement similar to when you cannot comfortably close a pants (activates transverse) while simulating containment and elevation of the sphincters (activation of the pelvic floor).

-- Lends a lot attention to your lumbar curvature to avoid a "collapse" of it that causes all the tension to fall on that area.
+- Lends a lot pay attention to your lumbar curvature to avoid a "collapse" of it that causes all the tension to fall in that area.

-Briefly, remember the basic guidelines for performing these types of exercises:
+Briefly, remember the basic guidelines for doing this type of exercise:

-- Do not do more repetitions or try to hold If you can not keep the technique of execution correctly.
+- Do no more repetitions or try to hold if you can't keep the technique run correctly.

 - Start from Progressive form at number of repetitions or repetition time.

 - Activates the transverse and the pelvic floor.
-To do this, perform a movement similar to when you can not comfortably close a trouser (active transverse) while simulating a containment and elevation of sphincters (activation of pelvic floor).
+To do this, perform a movement similar to when you cannot comfortably close a pants (activates transverse) while simulating containment and elevation of the sphincters (activation of the pelvic floor).

-- Prevent your lumbar curvature from arching so that the tension does not fall in that area.
+- Prevent your lumbar curvature from arching so that the tension does not fall on that area.

 Do each exercise once and repeat everything until you achieve the whole circuit 4 times.
-We present you the adapted modality of lower level for each exercise, so you can start with the adapted version and progress to the end:
+We present you a lower level adapted modality for each exercise, so that you can start with the adapted version and progress to the end:

-Support your forearms with a width similar to your shoulders, keeping the elbow aligned with the shoulders.
-Support the tip of the feet keeping the legs together.
-Keep your eyes on the floor with the neck in extension of the spine.
+Support your forearms with a width similar to your shoulders, keeping your elbow aligned with your shoulders.
+Support the balls of your feet keeping your legs together.
+Keep your eyes towards the ground with the neck in extension of the spine.
 Initiation variant: supports the knees.

 Support one of your forearms with the elbow aligned with the vertical of the shoulder.
 It supports the external lateral of one foot placing the other one on this one.
 Elevate your hip while maintaining a diagonal from your head to your feet.
 Stretch your free arm towards the ceiling.
 Initiation variant: supports one or both knees